-Ignorance is Bliss ceramic tiles
+Ignorance is bliss: ceramic tiles

 A soil remediation company in Weert, The Netherlands, generates around 30200 tons of toxic metal waste per year.
-Drinking water supply company to provide water for one town generates around 10 tons of iron waste per month.
-The value of a currently ‘valueless’ and often toxic metal waste is recovered in a functional, process-efficient and scalable way.
+To supply water for one town can generate around 10 tons of iron waste per month.
+The worth of a currently ‘valueless’ and often toxic metal waste is recovered in a functional, process-efficient and scalable way.
 Waste is used instead of buying industrially produced pigments from the same metals.
-The waste source is reliable to ensure similar colors.
-Tiles can be produced in unlimited quantities and come in a variety of sizes and colors.
-The production factory is applying glazes by hands leading to subtle variations in shades.
-The products have a distinctive appearance, are safe, sustainability-focused and as research continues they gradually will evolve towards an even more environmentally friendly version.
+The waste source is reliable to ensure similar colours.
+Tiles can be produced in unlimited quantities and come in a variety of sizes and colours.
+The production factory is applying glazes by hand leading to subtle variations in shades.
+The products have a distinctive appearance and are safe and sustainability focused.
+As research continues they will gradually evolve towards an even more environmentally friendly version.

 The aim of this project is to show that waste is not a limitation, but an opportunity to challenge the current industrial colour mass manufacture.

 Information submitted by the maker and edited by the Future Materials Bank.

 manufacturer 'Albarello', waste supply 'Aquaminerals' and 'Theo Pouw Secundaire Bouwstoffen'